THE JUNE LETTER

-Payment Is Due Now We asked for balances by May 15th, but some of you have signed up since.
+Payment Is Due Now We asked for balances by May 15th, and we have sent reminders.
 When you login in to complete your June Form, please check to see if there’s a balance due.
 If so, please send payment right away.
 You may pay by credit card or mail a check to PBV LLC, 412 Forest Glen Drive, Council Bluffs, Iowa 51503.

 Availability of Services Our Weeklong Support and Partial-Week Support are both available.
-We are sold out on Rental Tents, but we have already cleared quite a few people from the waiting list.
+We are sold out on Rental Tents, but we have already cleared people from the waiting list, and the list is short.
+We expect to accommodate more people on that list.
 We do have space on all of our shuttles and we don’t expect them to sell out.

 Common Group Name